 In addition, before starting legal proceedings against a debtor, assessment of assets is important as it allows verification as to whether the company is still active and whether recovery chances are at best.
 In addition, it is essential to be aware of the debtor’s solvency status: if insolvency or restructuring proceedings have been initiated, it indeed becomes hard to enforce a debt if there is no security for claims.

-If the debt is certain an unquestioned, the creditor may first request payment from the courts through prescription proceedings or through electronic Payment Orders.
+If the debt is certain and unquestioned, the creditor may first request payment from the courts through prescription proceedings or through electronic Payment Orders.
 Any dispute at this stage would then be transformed into an ordinary lawsuit.

 When the debtor has assets in other EU Member States, a European Payment Order procedure facilitating the recovery of undisputed debts (under Regulation EC No 1896/2006) may furthermore be triggered.
 In this case, the demanding party may request a District or Provincial Court to issue an Order to Pay which will then be enforceable in all European Union countries (except Denmark) without exequatur proceedings.